Zhongbf/typora/英文/Peppa Pig 第一季.md

 Alright, you old sea-dog, race you! ==Prepare== to lose, water-hog! you two are ==acting== like little children!

 Granddad Dog called me a water-hog.
 You called him a sea-dog first, Grandpa.
-You should say”sorry”.
+You should say ”sorry”.

-Only if he says”sorry” first.
-Granddad say”sorry” to Grandpa Pig.
+Only if he says ”sorry” first.
+Granddad say ”sorry” to Grandpa Pig.
 He is your best friend.

 No, He’s a water-hog and my boat is faster than his.
 Alright, sea-dog!
 Let’s race to the next ==bridge==!

 On the count of three.
 One...Two...go.
 You started too soon!
-Catch me if you can,water-hog!
+Catch me if you can, water-hog!
 Sea-dog.

 Is that as fast as you can do?
 Can’t catch me!
 I win!
 Oh, dear!
 Grandpa Pig’s boat has run out of petrol.